-- Daily travel-writing and blogging workshops with a range of industry professionals (writers and editors from publications like Global Hobo, Your Friends House, VICE, Surfing Life and Lonely Planet).
+- Daily travel-writing and blogging workshops with a range of passionate young people who work in the media industry (writers and editors from publications like Global Hobo, Your Friends House, VICE, Surfing Life, Year 13 and Slam).
 Think travel-narrative writing, pitching to editors, building a brand and selling your soul as a freelancer in exchange for sweet, sweet cash.

-- 30 hours of small-group Bahasa Indonesia language classes with a reputable Balinese school.
+- 30 hours of small-group Bahasa Indonesia language classes with a top Balinese school

 - One month twin-share accommodation in air-conditioned bungalows, complete with WiFi, a shared kitchen and two pools